Iovesophy/virtual-zenn/README.md

 If the configured zenn.dev already exists , this script change the configuration your environment.

 ## Dependency
-Tested only zsh on macOS , so if you want to use script for bash .
+Tested only zsh on macOS , so if you want to use script for Windows .
 Please regulation yourself .

 ## Usage